wrenfold/wrenfold/docs/source/faq.rst

    mathematical concept.

 #. **Why did you make this?** I work on a mixture of computer vision and state estimation problems.
-   The symbolic code-generation workflow is well suited to these domains, and can meaningfully improve iteration time for experimenting with new algorithms or parameterizations.
+   The symbolic code generation workflow is well suited to these domains, and can meaningfully improve iteration time for experimenting with new algorithms or parameterizations.
    The `SymForce paper <https://arxiv.org/abs/2204.07889>`_ outlines the core concept, but I felt as though there were areas that the implementation could be expanded and rendered more powerful.